umasivakumar232/Bikesharing/README.md

 What about the weather?

-Relieved to note that Des Moines has more summer days and less rainfall than New York.
-So weather wise we are better than New York
+Relieved to note that Des Moines has similar summer days and less rainfall than New York.
+So weather wise we are great

 <img width="519" alt="Weather" src="https://user-images.githubusercontent.com/85518330/133930588-494db039-d4fb-47d2-a7d4-74a87563ace9.png">